fer-aguirre/explained-recommendations/README.md

-# Explained Recommendations
+# Explained Recommendations 📑
 A repository for building a system recommendation explained using generative AI for prompt engineering, text embeddings and vector search.
-This model will be deployed with Steamship packages and applied to Writing Atlas content.
+This model will be deployed with [Steamship](https://www.steamship.com/) packages and applied to [Writing Atlas](https://writingatlas.com/) content.

 Created by: Fer Aguirre